How to Clean a Hoarder Room Step-by-Step

 Organizing and Maintaining

-Once the space is clean, focus on creating organization systems that are easy to maintain.
+Once the space is clean, focus on creating organization systems that are easy to maintain so you can clean a hoarder's house with compassion and keep it functional long term.

 Use storage bins and labels to group similar items together (e.g., seasonal decorations, kitchen tools, or personal documents).